cerner/terra-clinical/packages/terra-clinical-result/docs/ClinicalResultBloodPressure.md

    */
   resultData: PropTypes.shape({
     /**
-     *  Systolic Result for blood pressure.
+     *  Systolic Result for blood pressure. (see observationPropShape from clinical-result) */
-     */
-    systolic: (see observationPropShape from clinical-result),
+    systolic: observationPropShape,
     /**
-     *  Diastolic Result for blood pressure.
+     *  Diastolic Result for blood pressure. (see observationPropShape from clinical-result) */
-     */
-    diastolic: (see observationPropShape from clinical-result), }),
+    diastolic: observationPropShape,
+  }),
 });
 ```